joyceft/Projects/Mixed Adaboost optimized with Genetic Algorithm/readme.md

 Using Classification Performance: Accuracy, Sensitivity, Specificity and Precision, Recall, F-1, etc on GAMixBoost, basic weak learner

-4.Comparing final results with existed ensemble models Compared prediction results with Random Forest, Adaboost,
+5.Comparing final results with existed ensemble models Compared prediction results of GAMixBoost, KNN, RPART, PLS, SVMLinear, Random Forest and Adaboost on these three datasets.